This is Chapter One – “Preface” – of “The Nine Nations of North America” by Joel Garreau, as published by Houghton Mifflin in May, 1981.

 The final point to be made about thinking in regional terms is that, more often than not, it offers a reassuring view of the future.
 I do not think that North America is flying apart, or that it should.

-But I've spent some time talking to a University of Texas professor, a folklorist and regionalist, who does.
+But I’ve spent some time talking to a University of Texas professor, a folklorist and regionalist, who did.
 For what it's worth, I'll pass on what he likes about Nine Nations.

 He thinks it shows that if Washington, D.C., were to slide into the Potomac tomorrow under the weight of its many burdens and crises, the result would be okay.
 The future would not be chaos; it would be a shift.
 North America would not suddenly look around to discover a strange and alien world.
 It would see a collection of healthy, powerful constituent parts that we've known all our lives - like Dixie.
 He sees Nine Nations as a resilient response of a tough people reaffirming their self-reliance.
 It's not that social contracts are dissolving; it's just that the new ones are being born.